 4) For the reverse signal trigger that automatically displays the camera image on the nav screen when the car is shifted into reverse, locate the blue wire coming out of the Naviks unit module and splice it with the red/black wire in the factory 18-pin harness that was plugged into the back of the navigation ecu using a vampire clip or something similar.

 5) Splice the red wire (12v) that is attached the Optix video cable with the blue wire coming out of the Naviks unit.
 I’m not sure what this does, but I know it’s required for the whole setup to work.
-IMPORTANT - Be sure you know where you are mounting your camera and how you’ll be running the video wire so that you make sure you have the appropriate size hole drilled and so you don’t have to detach these connections and re-splice them (in the interest of saving yourself some time).
+IMPORTANT - Be sure you know where you are mounting your camera and how you’ll be running the video wire so that you make sure you have the appropriate size hole drilled and so you don’t have to detach this connections and re-splice it (in the interest of saving yourself some time).

 Optix Camera installation

 I mounted my camera in the center of the lift gate, just above the license plate.
 This way I can keep the use of the backup camera help even if the trunk hatch is open.
 Plus I feel like this Optix camera has a good enough viewing angle, that it’s ok to mount it low.
 In order to minimize the size of the hole I would need to drill for the video cable, I actually cut the video cable and then spliced it back together, which allowed me just to drill a small 9/64 size hole adjacent to the camera to run the wire.
 I also drilled pilot holes for the mounting screws.